xfry/Locator/README.md

-This is an locator app to test MEAN stack
+This is an locator app to test MEAN stack and the correctly uses of Controller within expressjs.

+You can see the progress of the example at: